ava-labs/hypersdk/x/contracts/examples/README.md

 ### counter

-- contract that stores an Address -> Count mapping.
+- smart-contract that stores an Address -> Count mapping.
 Contains two functions `inc` which increments a value by a count, and `get_value`a value at an Address.

 ### counter-external

-- example contract showing external contract invocation.
-Calls the counter contracts `inc` and `get_value` functions.
+- example smart-contract showing external smart-contract invocation.
+Calls the counter smart-contracts `inc` and `get_value` functions.

 ### token